I’m a serial survivor.

 My transformational journey, since 2015, has been one of intense personal growth, spirituality and self-discovery which has led to a degree of freedom within I never thought possible.

-Along the way, I instilled a daily meditation practice, attended personal development retreats + trainings including Mastery in Transformational Training, The Esalen Institute and 1440 Multiversity.
+Along the way, I cultivated a daily meditation practice and immersed myself in transformative personal development trainings at prestigious institutions, including MITT, The Esalen Institute, and 1440 Multiversity.

 Caterpillar to butterfly.